Planning and Rendering: Towards Product Poster Generation with Diffusion Models: Experiments

 \textbf{Comparison with SOTA Conditional Generators.} Layout-to-image methods ignore the product content when generating posters, resulting in the generated background may not match the style of the product.
 Our RenderNet combines the advantages of both image-inpainting and layout-to-image methods, which can give attention to both layouts and the product.
-To verify this, we compare two state-of-the-art layout-to-image methods based on the ground truth layouts.
+To verify this, we finetune two state-of-the-art layout-to-image methods based on the ground truth layouts.
+Our P\&R method takes product images as additional inputs, which makes the generated background more suitable for specific products.
 Table~\ref{tab3} indicates that backgrounds generated by our method match the product more harmoniously.

 \textbf{Effects of Image and Text Contents.} To verify the influence of image and text contents on the layout, we remove the image encoder, text encoder, and both of them to train three variants of the PlanNet on PPG30k.
 As Table~\ref{tab4} shows, removing image, text contents results in 2.65, 3.92 reduction on FID-layout and 0.03, 0.06 reduction on Max IoU, respectively.
 Removing both results in further performance degradation, which proves the significance of considering image and text contents in poster layout generation.